Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 Note: The policies in this section should apply to all meetings in the organization.
 While the language provided describes general best practices, you can modify this section liberally to fit how your community prefers to meet.
 ```

-{{PROJECT-NAME}} Working Groups and Committees have regular and ad hoc teleconference meetings.
+{{PROJECT-SHORTNAME}} Working Groups and Committees have regular and ad hoc teleconference meetings.
 All teleconference meetings are subject to the organization's IPR and Antitrust policies and:

 * Must be announced on the group Mailing List at least 7 days in advance and include any planned votes or notices
 * Must be published to the Project Meeting Calendar